Roadway Projects

 6. County Line Road Fence Replacement

-Project Description: The City is replacing the cedar fence on the north side of County Line Road, between Willow Creek Trail and Willow Creek Shopping Center, with a more durable composite TREX fence.
+Project Description: The City replaced the cedar fence on the north side of County Line Road, between Willow Creek Trail and Willow Creek Shopping Center, with a more durable composite TREX fence.
+The new composite fencing requires less maintenance and has a longer life span.

 7. County Line Road Widening